-The evening was a resounding success that required two sittings to fit in all the enthusiastic guests, with whom it coped admirably.
+The Steph Moon pop up was a resounding success that required two sittings to fit in all the enthusiastic guests, with whom it coped admirably.
 Priced at £35 a head with a £15 wine pairing on offer there was absolutely nothing to fault in the value proposition, especially when factoring in the Roman remains in the basement of the Rattle Owl.
 Whenever you make it to this venue, it’s worth asking if there’s anyone with time to show you round, though bear in mind that this is a restaurant first and it would be rather arrogant to expect a personal tour from a server at the expense of other guests being served.

 We’ll certainly be keeping an eye on Steph’s future activities and will be signed up the moment she’s back in York to cook.